 - If a student fails to do so, they will be administratively withdrawn, meaning they will be removed from their courses but still required to make full payment to the University.

 Make sure you choose North Park University’s entry-level master’s program.

 You should check your personal application page on the ATCAS application portal to monitor the status of your application and whether your transcripts and recommendations were received.
-If you have questions, we encourage you to contact our assistant director of admissions directly at (773) 244-5508 or (872) 772-9103.
-You may also e-mail her at email@example.com.
+If you have questions, we encourage you to contact our Graduate Admissions department, email@example.com, or 773-244-4880.